 What is a Workshop-Retreat?

 The Torrance Workshop-Retreat will consist of successive Zoom meetings over the space of a weekend.
 Breaks in between online sessions will allow time for reading presenter materials, meditation, and backchannel conversation.
 The Workshop-Retreat is designed for students, pastors, and interested lay people as well as scholars.

 Torrance Workshop-Retreats are different from other conferences.
 Rather than a typical conference, this event is a retreat, and a workshop.

 Come join others in the Torrance tradition for a special weekend retreat of worship and prayer together.
-The weekend will include three retreat sessions, each lasting 30-45 minutes.
+The weekend will include three retreat sessions, each lasting up to 30 minutes.
 In format, facilitators may combine, at their discretion, responsive readings, music, and prayer, with a short homily.
 The retreat sessions will lead us in prayerful reflection, meditation and worship related to the theme of theology and scholarship in the time of COVID-19.
 The facilitators may provide PDFs in advance for responsive reading or thoughtful consideration.

 Are you ready to begin a new research project involving T. F. Torrance or the Torrance tradition?
 There’s no need to wait until you have finished a paper to benefit from the input, advice and feedback of current scholars.
 Rather than a typical conference, where presentations consist of polished papers, workshop sessions are designed to assist anyone with a new Torrance project, whether they are new to Torrance or experienced scholars or anywhere in between.

 There will be three presenters per session, with 24 minutes for each project.
 Each researcher will present a project for up to 12 minutes, leaving 12 minutes for discussion.
 Each 12-minute presentation will consist of at least the three following components: